Skip to contents

 run_name

 Character.
-Human-readable label appended to the timestamped run folder name (default "run").
+Human-readable label for the run (default "run").

 engine_model